To work out which type of adviser you are (or want to be) you need to think about:

 A personalised service is one that is given to a client who is readily identifiable by the adviser and, either the adviser has taken the person's individual situation into account, or the client would expect their individual situation to be taken into account.
 For more information see s15 of the Financial Advisers Act 2008.

 In the case of a DIMS, the service is a personalised service or a personalised DIMS if:

 a) the service is provided to a named client of a client who is otherwise readily identifiable by the financial adviser exercising the investment authority under that service; and

 b) the investment strategy implemented in, or to be applied under, the investment authority has been designed to take account of the client’s particular financial situation and goals or any 1 or more of them (rather than merely being customized from an investment strategy that applies to a class of clients, for example, by selecting options or making minor changes to the class strategy or authority).

 This is anything that is not a personalised service, e.g. brochures, seminars and internet material targeted towards a wide class of people rather than an individual.
 For more information see s15 of the Act.

 AFAs, QFE Advisers and registered individuals or entities can all provide class service to retail clients, irrespective of which category of product the advice is about.

 Note that advice provided about a class of products is not financial advice and is outside the regulatory scope of the Act.
 (See section 10.)
 This is a different concept than class service which is covered by the Act.

 Category 1 and 2 products are described in s5 of the Financial Advisers Act 2008.
 Some category 1 and category 2 products are defined further in regulations.
 Additional products may be added to each category in the future, by regulations.
-You can see a summary of these definitions in our category 1 and category 2 product definition guide.

 Only AFAs and QFE advisers can give personalised advice to retail clients on category 1 products.
 QFE advisers are limited to advice on category 1 products promoted or issued by their QFE.